 - In the Website Management bar, click Member Accounts, then click your name.

-- In the Member Information section, ensure the Email field has your current email address.
+- In the Member Information section, ensure the email shown in the Email field is correct.

 Next, contact us and we'll move the domain to your new Squarespace 7.0 site.
-Include this information if you have it:
+Include the following information:

 - Subject: Move domain from 5 to 7.0